Editing vs proofreading

 In an ideal world, all important business, academic and government reports would go through a comprehensive editing phase (to review the flow and language of the content to ensure it will connect with readers) and a proofreading phase (to correct any errors or inconsistencies in layout, spelling, grammar and punctuation) – and possibly each phase more than once.

-Typical stages in document production
+Typical stages in editorial and publishing workflow

 Proofreading happens after the approved and final text has been through the layout and design phase.